-Alopecia Areata (Nails) PicturePitting in organized transverse rows giving the nail a "hammered brass" appearance.
-See a picture of Alopecia Areata (Nails) and learn more about the health topic.
+Alopecia Areata (Head, Beard) PictureA common hair loss condition, alopecia areata, usually starts as a single quarter-sized circle of perfectly smooth baldness.
+See a picture of Alopecia Areata and learn more about the health topic.

 Arterial Chemotherapy Infusion & Chemoembolization of LiverArterial chemotherapy infusion of the liver and chemoembolization of the liver (TACE) are used in the treatment of liver cancer.
 Chemotherapy is directly injected into the hepatic artery so that a higher concentration of chemotherapy agents reach the tumors without subjecting the patient to the toxicity of the chemotherapy.
 Intra-arterial chemotherapy can cause the following side effects:

 - inflammation of the gallbladder(cholecystitis),